erinepshovel-code/Interdependency-/Circles_of_twelve_and_thirteenths.md

 The Interdependent Way does not ask people to be better than they are.

 It builds as if they will sometimes fail—and refuses to let that failure become invisible.
+## On Better Ways

+The Interdependent Way does not claim exclusivity or finality.

+The invitation to “share a better Way” is not rhetorical.
+It is structural.

+The circle-and-thirteenth architecture exists precisely to:
+- surface alternatives,
+- test them under responsibility,
+- and replace inadequate structures without collapse.

+A system that cannot be challenged cannot learn.
+A system that cannot be replaced has already failed.

+If a better Way exists, this structure is designed to recognize it.